Kevin Myers: Alleged antisemitism and misogyny

-At the end of July 2017, Myers contributed an article entitled "Sorry, ladies - equal pay has to be earned" to the Irish edition of The Sunday Times about the BBC gender pay gap controversy.
+At the end of July 2017, Myers contributed an article entitled "Sorry, ladies – equal pay has to be earned" to the Irish edition of The Sunday Times about the BBC gender pay gap controversy.
 He speculated: "Is it because men are more charismatic performers?
 Because they work harder?
 Because they are more driven?
 Possibly a bit of each" and that men might be paid more because they "work harder, get sick less frequently and seldom get pregnant".

 Myers further alleged that Claudia Winkleman and Vanessa Feltz are higher paid than other female presenters because they are Jewish.
 He wrote: "Jews are not generally noted for their insistence on selling their talent for the lowest possible price, which is the most useful measure there is of inveterate, lost-with-all-hands stupidity".
 The editor of the Irish edition, Frank Fitzgibbon, issued a statement saying in part "This newspaper abhors anti-Semitism and did not intend to cause offence to Jewish people".
 Martin Ivens, editor of The Sunday Times, said the article should not have been published.
 Ivens and Fitzgibbon apologised for publishing it.
 After complaints from readers and the Campaign Against Antisemitism, the article was removed from the website.
-It has been announced by the newspaper that Myers will not write for The Sunday Times again.
+It was later announced by the newspaper that Myers would not write for The Sunday Times again.

 Myers was defended by the chair of the Jewish Representative Council of Ireland, Maurice Cohen, who said that Myers was not antisemitic, but had rather "inadvertently stumbled into an antisemitic trope. … Branding Kevin Myers as either an antisemite or a Holocaust denier is an absolute distortion of the facts."
 Myers apologised for this article on radio, saying that "it is over for me professionally as far as I can see", and that "I think they [Jewish people] are the most gifted people who have ever existed on this planet and civilisation owes an enormous debt to them – I am very, very sorry that I should have so offended them."